 - S1.
-Examine dramatic literature from different historical periods and literary movements in relation to their historical, cultural and performance contexts. - S2.
-Undertake guided research to deepen understanding of dramatic literature from different historical, cultural and literary periods and movements. - S3.
-Review, consolidate and synthesise knowledge of dramatic literature and relevant scholarship.
+Analyse dramatic literature from different historical periods and literary movements in relation to their historical, cultural and performance contexts - S2.
+Undertake independent research to deepen understanding of dramatic literature from different historical, cultural and literary periods and movements - S3.
+Critically review, analyse, consolidate and synthesise knowledge of dramatic literature and relevant scholarship. - S4.
+Design a research question, drawing on knowledge of theoretical and critical approaches to literature developed in this course.